 5. Razer Blade 15 Gaming Laptop

-If there's one thing that's true about Razer gaming laptops, it's that they look consistently good.
-Everything from the outer chassis to the comprehensive RGB lighting customization on the Razer Blade 15 is top notch, but that wouldn't mean much if there wasn't hardware to match.
+If there's one thing that's true about Razer gaming laptops, it's that they consistently look good.
+Everything from the outer chassis to the comprehensive RGB lighting customization on the Razer Blade 15 is top-notch, but that wouldn't mean much if there wasn't also the hardware to match.
 Fortunately, Razer knows what they're doing when it comes to optimization.

-And while the Blade 15 may occupy the entry level category of gaming laptops, it's pretty solid across the board.
-Razer has squeezed in both a ninth generation Intel i7 processor as well as a hybrid hard drive.
-While it doesn't offer the biggest storage capacity available in our list of the best gaming laptops under $1500, it should be enough for all but the most obsessive game hoarders.
+While the Blade 15 may occupy the entry-level category of gaming laptops, it's pretty solid across the board.
+Razer has squeezed in both a ninth-generation Intel i7 processor and a hybrid hard drive.
+While it doesn't offer the biggest storage capacity available on our list, it should be enough for all but the most obsessive game hoarders.